TheTwoCentsRespository/LRUDiskBackedCache/README.md

 # LRUDiskBackedCache
 Java implementation of a Disk Backed LRU Cache

 A disk backed LRU Cache, implemented using Java.
 As of now, it can be used as a library which will be tightly coupled with the underlying code.
-In order to make this library scalable as a service, a wrapper can be made using the library which exposes the features as a service over TCP / IP.
+In order to make this library scalable as a service, a wrapper can be made using the library which exposes the APIs as a service over TCP / IP.
 The Cache can be used in a multi-threaded environment and is heavily read-optimized assuming majority of the payload / queries will be read-intensive.

 # Overall notes about the library & initial assumptions